-The council's Section 95 Officer and health board's Director of Finance will liaise closely with the Chief Officer and Chief Finance Officer on the assumptions to be used on annual budget contributions and will have due regard to the impact of any service re-design activities that have been a direct consequence of the Board's Strategic Plan or Directions issued.
-Both the council and the health board will provide indicative three year budget allocations to the Board, subject to annual approval through their respective budget setting processes.
+The Council's Section 95 Officer and NHS Lothian's Director of Finance will liaise closely with the Chief Officer and Chief Finance Officer on the assumptions to be used on annual budget contributions and will have due regard to the impact of any service re-design activities that have been a direct consequence of the Board's Strategic Plan or Directions issued.
+Both the Council and NHS Lothian will provide indicative three year budget allocations to the Board, subject to annual approval through their respective budget setting processes.

 The Parties will ensure the Chief Officer and Chief Finance Officer are actively engaged in their financial planning processes.
-The Chief Officer will be expected to feed into the planning processes with any intelligence that is relevant, e.g. the aims of the Strategic Plan, the effect of previous directions on activity and expenditure, projected demand led changes in activity and expenditure.
-The health board's Director of Finance, the council's Section 95 Officer and the Chief Finance Officer will ensure a consistency of approach and consistent application of processes in considering budget assumptions and proposals.
+The Chief Officer will be expected to feed into the planning processes with any intelligence that is relevant, e.g. the aims of the Strategic Plan, the effect of previous Directions on activity and expenditure, projected demand led changes in activity and expenditure.
+NHS Lothian's Director of Finance, the Council's Section 95 Officer and the Chief Finance Officer will ensure a consistency of approach and consistent application of processes in considering budget assumptions and proposals.

-The set-aside of resources for use by the Board under section 1(3) (d) of the 2014 Act
+10.7 The set-aside of resources for use by the Board under section 1(3) (d) of the 2014 Act

-In addition to the payments to the Board, the health board will identify a set aside budget for delegated functions in large hospitals.
-The set aside budget for delegated hospital services will be based on an apportionment of the relevant health board budgets for the delegated hospital services (excluding overheads).
+In addition to the payments to the Board, NHS Lothian will identify a set aside budget for Delegated Functions in large hospitals.
+The set aside budget for delegated hospital services will be based on an apportionment of the relevant NHS Lothian budgets for the delegated hospital services (excluding overheads).

-The core baseline budget for the set-aside functions in each council area will be based on an appropriate methodology and agreed in partnership by the Health Board and Board.
+The core baseline budget for the set-aside functions in each Council area will be based on an appropriate methodology and agreed in partnership by NHS Lothian and Board.

-Hosted Services
+10.8 Hosted Services